pyro-ppl/pyro/README.md

 - **Minimal**: Pyro is agile and maintainable.
 It is implemented with a small core of powerful, composable abstractions.
 - **Flexible**: Pyro aims for automation when you want it, control when you need it.
 This is accomplished through high-level abstractions to express generative and inference models, while allowing experts easy-access to customize inference.

-Pyro was originally developed at Uber AI and is actively maintained by community contributors.
+Pyro was originally developed at Uber AI and is now actively maintained by community contributors, including a dedicated team at the [Broad Institute](https://www.broadinstitute.org/).
 In 2019, Pyro [became](https://www.linuxfoundation.org/press-release/2019/02/pyro-probabilistic-programming-language-becomes-newest-lf-deep-learning-project/) a project of the Linux Foundation, a neutral space for collaboration on open source software, open standards, open data, and open hardware.

 For more information about the high level motivation for Pyro, check out our [launch blog post](http://eng.uber.com/pyro).